lidavidm/rehack-old/design/MECHANICS.md

   - Relies on hacking on programs (TODO: need different verb)
 - Exploit master
   - Examining and counterplaying enemies with specialized programs
+  - Constant purchasing of exploits
+  - Some way to find exploits with minigame?

 - Need ramifications
   - Detection risk?